About Disabled Access Day

 When is the next Disabled Access Day?

-Due to popular demand the events in 2017 will take place across three days of 10th - 12th March.
+The next Disabled Access Day takes place in 2018.
 If you are interested in getting involved, sign up today to receive all the news from the Disabled Access Day team.

 Who is behind Disabled Access Day?